juliangut/slim-routing/README.md

 * Minimum Slim version is now 4.7
 * PHP8 Attributes have been introduced for routing
 * Annotations have been deprecated and its use is highly discouraged
-* Router Annotation use is not needed
+* @Router Annotation use is not needed
 * ParameterTransformer methods and signatures have changed
 * AbstractTransformer has been removed, simply implement ParameterTransformer
 * Routing transformers now accepts an array instead of a single reference
+* Groups now support transformers

 ## Contributing